Likith-Business-Analytics/British-Airways-Review-Dashboard/README.md

     * Boeing 747-400 and 787 receive the highest ratings.
     * A319, A321, and older aircraft models get relatively lower scores.
     * Aircraft with the most reviews include **Boeing 777** and **A320 series**.
-    * Business travellers generally rate higher,
-    *
-  * Economy and family travellers show more mixed feedback.
-* Boeing 747-400 and 787 receive the highest ratings.
-  * A319, A321, and older aircraft models get relatively lower scores.
-  * Aircraft with the most reviews include **Boeing 777** and **A320 series**.
 - **Traveller Type Comparison** reveals differing perceptions:
   * Business travellers generally rate higher,
   * Economy and family travellers show more mixed feedback.